-The Oracle Database Client software is available on installation media, or you can download it from the Oracle Technology Network website, or the Oracle Software Delivery Cloud portal.
-In most cases, you use the graphical user interface (GUI) provided by Oracle Universal Installer (OUI) to install the software.
-However, you can also use Oracle Universal Installer to complete silent mode installations, without using the GUI.
+You can download Oracle Database software from the Oracle website or the Oracle Software Delivery Cloud portal.
+In most cases, you use the graphical user interface (GUI) provided by the installer to install the software.
+However, you can also run silent mode installations, without using the GUI.

-You cannot use Oracle Universal Installer from an earlier Oracle release to install components from this release.
+You cannot use the installer from an earlier Oracle release to install components from this release.